This CA and ex-Big 4 Partner started his firm as a one-man army at 48 and today thriving with 120+employees

 - With this new expansion, we opened offices in Hyderabad and Coimbatore in 2018.

-- With an increasing portfolio of clients and services, Mr. Satish Sangameswaran, one of the most respected tax professional and Senior partner from PwC, joined the firm, bringing in a new and valued skillset to the leadership team.
+- With an increasing portfolio of clients and services, Mr. Satish Sangameswaran, one of the most respected tax professionals and Senior partner from PwC, joined the firm, bringing in a new and valued skillset to the leadership team.

 - Later, Mr. G. Siva Kumar, left his role as a CFO of a very large company to join us and manage Audit, assurance and financial advisory services.